mnsina/NFT-Dealer/README.md

 # NFT-Dealer
-A public firm that buys and sells NFT tokens on the ethereum network was created through the use of an ERC721 smart contract.
+A public firm that buys and sells NFT tokens on the ethereum network through the use of an ERC721 smart contract.

 ## Enterprise Characteristics: